 Outdoor Education is an intensive and early education program aimed at establishing good behavior patterns and habits that are easy for you and your puppy to maintain over the long term.
 Program options range from 4 - 24 weeks, and are 5 days per week.
 Our most popular program is 4 weeks in length, but if you think you might want more, you'll save by starting with our 8-week program.

 A Typical Day

-When puppy offers quiet behavior, we’ll let them out of their crate or confinement area and begin with a potty break (with lots of praise, treats and play for going in the right place).
-Then, we may practice a few of the basics to strengthen puppy's response when you ask for "sit", "down", or "stay," for instance.
-If you're having other difficulties inside your home, we may address them at this time also, or possibly upon our return.
+When puppy offers quiet behavior, we’ll let them out of their crate and begin our session with a potty break (with lots of praise, treats and play for going in the right place).
+Then, we may practice a few of the basics to gain attention and focus, and then move on to socializing.

 Now is the time for primary socialization.
 This should be the main focus for your pup at this age, since the window closes very quickly!
 We know puppy hasn't gotten the green light to have four paws on the ground in all places, so we'll get them out and about safely, most often in a stroller.
 (Bonus, they'll learn to stay in place in a moving pseudo-vehicle!)

 We'll provide appropriate exposure to the many sights, sounds and smells puppy will encounter as an adult, pairing each with praise, treats, and/or play.
 Since we know what the usual fear and reactivity triggers are for dogs as adults, we put extra emphasis on teaching puppy that these things are actually predictors of wonderfulness...not something to be afraid of or bark at.

 We may stay local and stroll around your neighborhood, or load up into a crate and drive to a different location.
 For puppies who start out fearful, it is usually a good idea to increase their level of comfort in your local neighborhood and then move on to novel and increasingly louder/busier places.